allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Finally, we decided to release our toolkit as BigFlow.

 Allegro spoils its developers with an amazing internal App Engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
-On the other hand, GCP provides a powerful, but loosely coupled set of tools for big data processing.
-So we had to bind these tools reasonably, to get closer to the Allegro App Engine experience.
+On the other hand, GCP provides a powerful but loosely coupled set of tools for big data processing.
+In order to get closer to the Allegro App Engine experience we had to bind these tools reasonably..
 That's what BigFlow is about.
 We created BigFlow as a side-project, but now it's a stable and mature framework.

 ## Features

-When you create many big data projects without applying some best practices and without using common tooling, they quickly become hard to manage.
+When creating multiple big data projects without applying some best practices nor using common tooling, they quickly become hard to manage.
 BigFlow unifies many aspects of a big data project:

 * Project structure